LHerviou/lherviou.github.io/offers.md

 ---
 I currently propose two master internships (M2) in theory of condensed matter, cosupervised by two colleagues at LPMMC.
 To formally apply, please send me a brief email presenting yourself, including your CV, your grades of the previous year/semester and any reports you made for previous internships.
 If you have recommendation letters, it is a plus, but not mandatory.

+**Important note:** due to administrative constraints, non-EU applications need to be done at least two months before the beginning of the internship.
+For EU applications, administration is far less strict but at least a month is needed to set-up the contracts.

 Feel free to send me an email should you be interested by something else than what is presented below (or a PhD/postdoc position).
 I am always happy to talk about physics.

 ## Numerical simulations of SU(N) spin chains and ladders